Waterfalls and Waterholes Research

 Hūnua Falls is a picturesque waterfall and plunge pool located within the Hūnua Ranges Regional Park.
 In the five years 2016-2020, there have been 14 drowning deaths in waterfalls in New Zealand.
 Since 2016, there have been three drowning deaths at Hūnua Falls – two in 2016 and one in 2019.

-Over the past two summers water safety advocates and organisations have worked together to help prevent further drownings at the picturesque Hūnua Falls.
-Water Safety New Zealand, Auckland Council, Drowning Prevention Auckland, and YMCA North are funding advisers who will be on site to educate people about the dangers involved in swimming at the popular destination.
+Over the past three summers water safety advocates and organisations have worked together to help prevent further drownings at the picturesque Hūnua Falls.
+Auckland Council, Drowning Prevention Auckland, and YMCA North have provided on-site advisers who will be on site to educate people about the dangers involved in swimming at the popular destination.

 Please click the link in the related files section to read the report report on the initiative from last summer.